kununu/projections/README.md

 #### AbstractCacheCleanerByTags

-The interface `CacheCleaner` by itself is not really useful.
+The interface `CacheCleanerInterface` by itself is not really useful.
 One of the most common cases when cleaning/invalidating caches is to delete a series of data.

 The `AbstractCacheCleanerByTags` provides a base class that will allow you to invalidate cache items by **Tags**.

-As we already have seen, the `ProjectionRepository` already has a method called `deleteByTags`, so this class will combine that usage and abstract it.
+As we already have seen, the `ProjectionRepositoryInterface` already has a method called `deleteByTags`, so this class will combine that usage and abstract it.

-So your cache cleaner class by tags should be instantiated with a `ProjectionRepository` instance (and also with a PSR logger instance), and simply implement the `getTags` method which must return the `Tags` collection that will be passed to the `deleteByTags` on the repository instance.
+So your cache cleaner class by tags should be instantiated with a `ProjectionRepositoryInterface` instance (and also with a PSR logger instance), and simply implement the `getTags` method which must return the `Tags` collection that will be passed to the `deleteByTags` on the repository instance.

 ```php
 public function __construct(ProjectionRepository $projectionRepository, LoggerInterface $logger);

 abstract protected function getTags(): Tags;
 ```